Harshal141/WordedArchive/README.md

 # Resume Worded (Name needs to be changed)
 > Any suggestions for the new name for this project are welcome.

 Create a comprehensive resume editor in MarkDown with an integrated uploader.
 Generate shareable links for your resume page and simplify the process of updating your resume without the need to re-upload it.
 Say goodbye to the hassle of repeatedly uploading your resume to Google Drive and replacing files each time you make updates.

+Read [CONTRIBUTING.md](https://github.com/Harshal141/ResumeWorded/blob/master/CONTRIBUTING.md) to learn how you can become a contributor.

 ## To-Do List
 ### Phase 1